 3D Printing is revolutionizing the medical industry through every aspect of the available technology.
-Specifically, Miller 3D partner, 3D Systems is making significant headway with their applications in prosthetics, implants, and more!
+As a medical industry 3D printing reseller, we have partnered with 3D Systems, Markforged, and Bigrep to offer the best printers, technology, and materials available.
+Specifically, 3D Systems is making significant headway with their 3D printing solutions for medical applications in prosthetics, implants, and more!
 By offering biocompatible material, and material that can be sanitized with an autoclave, they are an industry leader for these medical industry applications.

 Medical Industry 3D Printing Examples